rmemoria/grunt-i18n-template/README.md

 Type: `function`
 Default value: `undefined`

 Allows you to change the destination file name.
 By default, the destination file is the destination path + (template file path - the base path).
-The example below transform a file name in the format `path\file.template.ext` to `path\file.ext`:
+The example below transforms a file name in the format `path\file.template.ext` to `path\file.ext`:

     transformDestFile: function(filepath) {
       return filepath.replace('.template.', '.');